Funds and Resources

 The Leading Asia's Private Infrastructure Fund was established in March 2016.
 The fund is an infrastructure co-financing fund, expected to leverage and complement ADB’s existing nonsovereign platform to fill financing gaps and increase access to finance for infrastructure projects in the region.
 Japan International Cooperation Agency (JICA) has made a contribution to the fund.
+The fund was relaunched on 8 December 2023 for an additional up to $1.5 Billion for LEAP 2.

 The fund will provide cofinancing to nonsovereign infrastructure projects at different stages of development, including early stage, growth stage, and greenfield and brownfield projects.
 It will support projects with strong anticipated development impacts and alignment with the strategies of ADB and JICA.
 The fund will undertake project finance (nonrecourse or limited recourse) and corporate finance transactions, and will seek to support a range of private sector participation modalities including public–private partnerships, joint ventures, private finance initiative projects, and privatizations, as well as conventional project finance.